Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 This is not a visual in the Melee Manual, but I want to bring it up before discussing modifiers, as it is important.
 In PM, when in the zone I marked "Buffer without Tap Jump", you can then transition to the Tap Jump zone without actually tap jumping.
 Any coordinate below .34 on the Y axis when transitioning to any coordinate above .68 on the Y axis will tap jump.
 If anyone has a better term then "Buffer without Tap Jump" to describe this, let me know and I will update the visual.

 I also show the coordinates that are associated with crouching.
-These three zones will be heavily influencing the coordinates I chose for the B0XX modifiers.
+These three zones influenced the coordinates I chose for the B0XX modifiers.

 <br><h2 align="center"> 4.
 Analog Stick Behavior </h2>
 <h3 align="center"> 4.1 Un-Modified Inputs </h3><br>